dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Shimmercrag.md

 These sparkling jewels are hard to come by.
 A faint humming noise emanates from the center.
 What power is contained within?

-Can be sold: True

-Sell Price: 8 Mews

-Sell Price: 34 Mole Cash
+## main properties

 Rarity: Rare

+Item uid: Shimmercrag

 Sorting priority: 13023

-Item uid: Shimmercrag
+## economics

+Sell value: 8 Mews, 34 Mole Cash

 # Gift guide